 - Providing Caldecott and Newbery award winning books to 39 schools and 11 libraries.

 - Painting large 16’ x 33’ US maps on the elementary school playgrounds for educational and game purposes

 - Providing approximately 500 new or gently used books on “Make A Difference Day” (a national sponsored program by the Assistance League) to the SMART reading program for children needing special reading sessions.

-- Supporting Marta’s House, a shelter for domestic abused women and children with bus tokens, diapers, and wipes, Christmas gifts and holiday treats.
+- Supporting Marta’s House, a shelter for domestic abused women and children, with bus tokens, diapers, and wipes, Christmas gifts and books.

 - Providing appropriate graduation clothing to high school seniors in need.